qinfengsama/Compressor-Based-Crop-Mapping/README.md

 ## Acknowledgement
 The deep learning models implementations from this repository are based on the following github repositories.
-- TempCNN, LSTM and InceptionTime [BreizhCrops](https://github.com/dl4sits/BreizhCrops)
+- TempCNN, LSTM and InceptionTime from [BreizhCrops](https://github.com/dl4sits/BreizhCrops)